-NOTE: Never run CFM below 300 CFM per ton.
+NOTE: On "non-two speed models" (two-speed models have a "V" in the eleventh character of the model number), never run CFM below 300 CFM per ton.
 Evaporator freezing or poor unit performance is possible.

 EVAPORATOR FAN ROTATION CHECK